aabbtree77/twinpeekz/README.md

 Unfortunately, Go v1.18 introduced [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) and Go v1.23 - [iterators](https://www.gingerbill.org/article/2024/06/17/go-iterator-design/), without fixing [the trillion dollar mistake](https://github.com/tcard/sgo).
 Golang is now just like C#, TypeScript, Kotlin, Swift, or Dart, but without their null safety and GUI frameworks, and with pointers and locks instead of higher level language features.

-For a casual user outside of corporate Erlang/JVM/.Net distributed middleware spaces, there is very little reason to ever touch Golang.
-That domain will also seldom have any junior roles.
+For a casual user outside of corporate Erlang/JVM/.Net distributed container spaces, there is little reason to worry about Golang.

-I would not rule out Golang entirely though.
-Its runtime may serve as a lightweight JVM for the next generation programming languages ([Starlark-Go](https://github.com/google/starlark-go), see also this ["branch"](https://github.com/aabbtree77/determinism), [Borgo?](https://github.com/borgo-lang/borgo), more will emerge eventually).
-However, this domain and many others are now frequently covered by Rust.
-Borgo is actually written in Rust, and so are [Inko](https://github.com/inko-lang/inko), [Roc](https://github.com/roc-lang/roc), and [Gleam](https://github.com/gleam-lang/gleam), if you are into new languages with null-safety and sum types in a spherical vacuum.
+I would not rule it out entirely though.
+Its runtime may serve as a lightweight JVM for the next generation programming languages: [Starlark-Go](https://github.com/google/starlark-go), [Borgo?](https://github.com/borgo-lang/borgo) Note that Borgo is written in Rust, and so are [Inko](https://github.com/inko-lang/inko), [Roc](https://github.com/roc-lang/roc), and [Gleam](https://github.com/gleam-lang/gleam).

-Golang still leads [libp2p](https://libp2p.io/implementations/), see also [my own uses](https://github.com/mudler/edgevpn/issues/25).
+Golang still leads [libp2p](https://libp2p.io/implementations/) (see e.g. [my uses of it](https://github.com/mudler/edgevpn/issues/25)), but Rust is close there too.
-Also, it is less schizoidal between the OO/FP than say TypeScript or C#/F#.
-F# feels like the best programming languages ever created, if you read the blog [F# for Fun and Profit](https://fsharpforfunandprofit.com/), or experience [the ability to toggle types](https://github.com/ionide/ionide-vscode-fsharp/issues/2056) for the first time.
-Its 3rd party codes are harder to follow though, provided you find any.
-Idiomatic FP is also harder to write.
-A lot of it is quite pointless and overly academic.
-Golang does not suffer from that.

-Kotlin and Dart could easily be a new better Go now, but there are also counter arguments to that.
-Kotlin's tooling revolves around IntelliJ IDEA by JetBrains which is a paid IDE, not even VS Code, which is annoying.
-Dart's focus on Flutter and cross platform GUIs is also hard to take seriously after Airbnb's story with React Native and Kotlin's growth on Android.
-Dart also barely exists outside Flutter.

-Endless pros and cons with no clear winner for a [1x engineer](https://www.reddit.com/r/webdev/comments/jw00eb/what_is_a_1x_engineer/).
-I think Golang and Rust are very niche languages which should not occupy so many minds and discussion forums.
-This code is also a misuse of Golang.
-It might be better to rewrite this code in C# w/wo Unity.
-F#?!
+In my opinion, Golang and Rust are very niche corporate languages which are not good for [1x engineering](https://www.reddit.com/r/webdev/comments/jw00eb/what_is_a_1x_engineer/).
+This repository is my example of Golang misused, unfortunately.

 ## OpenGL Experience Report